 Brent Batron grew up in Portland, Maine where he lived until he attended the Independence Training Program at the Center in 2001.
 After his training, he moved back to Maine before returning to Colorado in 2004 to teach Cane Travel.
 He taught Travel until 2009 when he became Director of Youth Services.
 Brent served as President of the National Federation of the Blind of Denver from 2006 through 2013, and is currently Second Vice President of the NFB of Colorado.
 Brent and his beautiful wife Ena have 5 children; 3 boys and 2 girls, including twin boys.

 Originally from the Phoenix area, Martin graduated from the Center in the spring of 2014 and worked that summer as a Summer Youth Counselor teaching Cane Travel.
 He was hired full-time as a fourth Travel Instructor at the Center later that year.
-Working with blind youth remains close to his heart though, and he has directed the Summer programs since 2016.
+Working with blind youth remains close to his heart though, and he began coordinating the Summer programs in 2016, and has now transitioned into our full-time Youth Dirctor.
 He earned the National Orientation & Mobility Certification (NOMC) in 2018.

 Dan Burke grew up in Colorado, but lived more than 30 years in Montana before moving south again to work at the Center.
 He served as President of the NFB of Montana for nine years and on the NFB’s Board of Directors for five years.
 In 1990 he earned a Master’s degree in Rehabilitation Counseling, after which he worked as a VR Counselor and at the Disability Services for Students office at the University of Montana.
 His last position at UM’s Disability Services was Assistant Director.
 In addition to being the Public Relations Specialist at the Center, Dan also teaches a college prep class for students bound for higher education.